kendiser5000/Visual-Studio-Code-Config-Microcontrollers/stm32_sdk/README.md

 In "launch.json":
 - Change "armToolchainPath" to location of bin folder of arm gcc
 - Change "executable" to where build output would be (e.g. the .elf or .out)
-- Change "servertype" to your debugger (e.g. jlink, stutil)
+- Change "servertype" to your debugger (e.g. jlink, stlink)
 - Change "interface" to interface being used (e.g. swd, jtag)
 - Change "device"

 In "settings.json":
 - Add files.association to go to definition of vars/constants